AscendingPassage.com HOME PAGE.

 The feeling, almost, that you have grown suddenly smaller by entering

-do the proportions of these ruins seem to crush you--and the illusion,
+there.
+You are dwarfed to less than human size.....The proportions of these ruins seem to crush you.
+The illusion,

 also, that the light, instead of being extinguished with the evening,

-has only changed its colour, and become blue: that is what one
+seems to only have changed its color and become blue.
+That one

 experiences on a clear Egyptian night, in walking between the

-The place is, moreover, so singular and so terrible that its mere name
+The place is so singular that its mere name

 would at once cast a spell upon the spirit, even if one were ignorant

 of the place itself.
-The hypostyle of the temple of the God Amen--that
+The hypostyle of the temple of the God Amun--that

 could be no other thing but one.
 For this hall is unique in the world,